Least Damaging Hair Extensions

 Tape-Ins

-Tape-in adhesive is designed to work around the hair and can be easily removed with a tape remover that won’t cause unnecessary breakage.
-The adhesive is flexible enough so the tape-ins can eventually mold with your head and natural hair.
+The adhesive is flexible enough that the tape-ins can eventually mold to your head and natural hair.

-This is why it’s crucial always to get permanent extensions installed and removed by a trained professional.
+This is why it’s crucial to always have permanent extensions installed and removed by a trained professional.

-Another thing to note about tape-ins is that they should be measured and fitted to your hair type and density, so they don’t cause tension or feel heavy.
+Another thing to note about tape-ins is that they should be measured and fitted to your hair type and density to avoid tension or heaviness.

 Wefts/Sew-Ins